imshaaz21/InterMeansAlgorithm/README.md

 # Inter-Means Image Segmentation

-This Python script implements the Inter-Means algorithm for automatic threshold-based image segmentation.
+This jupyter notebook implements the Inter-Means algorithm for automatic threshold-based image segmentation.
 It finds the optimal threshold to separate objects of interest from the background in an image.

 ## How It Works